mzmehmood1/mzmehmood1.github.io/index.md

 Welcome!

+I am an applied microeconomist studying decision-making in both private and public sector settings, and how they shape organizational performance, service delivery, and development outcomes.
+My work uses experimental and non-experimental methods—including field experiments, natural experiments, and causal inference with large administrative datasets, to generate actionable insights for decision-makers in public and private settings.

+I have led and contributed to projects in multiple contexts across South Asia and Sub-Saharan Africa, working on topics such as entrepreneurship, management, public sector accountability, and health and education delivery in low-capacity settings.
+My research is designed to be relevant for both development organizations and data-driven companies aiming to improve the effectiveness and scalability of their programs, platforms, or interventions.

-I’m an applied microeconomist studing policy-focused topics in development economics and political economy as a Research Fellow at Princeton University.
-I hold a PhD in Business and Public Policy from Haas School of Business at University of California Berkeley, a Masters in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BSc. (honors) in Economics from the Lahore University of Management Sciences (Pakistan).
+Currently, I am a Research Fellow at Princeton University, where I work on applied policy questions in development economics and political economy.
+I hold a Ph.D. in Business and Public Policy from the Haas School of Business at the University of California, Berkeley, a Master in Public Policy from the Harvard Kennedy School, and a BSc (Honors) in Economics from the Lahore University of Management Sciences.

-**I am on the 2024/2025 academic job market.**

 You can contact me at: mz_mehmood [at] berkeley [dot] edu